 Disk Space is the amount of stuff you’re allowed to store on the server.
 For the most basic hosting plans, the disk space allowed is usually 500MB or 1GB.
 Some companies have begun offering unlimited storage for even the most basic plans.

-Even 500MB is more than enough for a small to medium sized website.
-A basic WordPress install takes up around 20 MB, custom themes and backgrounds 10 MB.
+Even 500MB is more than enough for a small to a medium-sized website.
+A basic WordPress install takes up around 20 MB, custom themes, and backgrounds 10 MB.
 This leaves you 470MB for your posts and pages.
 If we assume a generous 2MB/post, your basic server can store 235 pages of information before filling up.

 Storage space is rarely the limiting factor when it comes to hosting.
 You’re much more likely to be limited by bandwidth and CPU resource restrictions, as your business grows and more and more people visit your website.